 Exposure and Response Prevention (ERP)

-Clinicians use Exposure Response Prevention Therapy (ERP) to treat anxiety disorders.
+Clinicians use Exposure and Response Prevention Therapy (ERP) to treat anxiety disorders.
 It works by exposing the individual to the feared object or circumstance in the absence of danger to desensitize fear and distress while reinforcing safety.
 ERP helps the brain re-conceptualize the threat by gradually increasing the exposure to the fear at mild to moderate levels while reinforcing safety through affirmation and experience.

 For those suffering from an eating disorder, particularly bulimia nervosa or anorexia nervosa, ERP can aid in helping individuals overcome fears of consuming certain foods and can also assist with anxiety-provoking experiences like being weighed, grocery shopping, or looking at oneself in the mirror.

 Experiential therapy is a category of therapy that includes multiple approaches such as role-playing, group sculpting, use of props, guided imagery, art therapy, etc. Instead of traditional talk therapy, experiential therapy encourages individuals to address and hidden and sometimes subconscious issues through experiential activities and interactions.

 Motivational interviewing is a therapy technique that encourages collaboration between client and therapist to identify internal motivating factors to enact change.
 Clinicians commonly use this method in the treatment of health disorders, as well as eating disorders.